 Best Business & Management Degrees for Gen Z.

 Business degrees have been a popular degree choice for decades.
 Practical Gen Z students will find a degree in Business, Management, or Administration can lead to many career paths in marketing, finance, data analytics, accounting, human resources, and many more.
-It is also an excellent choice for Gen Z students to planning to earn an MBA degree.
+It is also an excellent choice for Gen Z students to plan to earn an MBA degree.
 Many schools now offer a five-year bachelor’s degree plus an MBA degree program where students can earn an undergraduate and graduate degree in business on an accelerated path.
 It can give students a head start and offer substantial savings since they are not paying for an additional year of school.

 |Market Research Analysts||18% (Much faster than average)|